No-Fault Auto Insurance

 Although the limit on PIP benefits is $10,000, that assumes the injured person had an “emergency medical condition” as designated by physician or advanced registered nurse practitioner.
 If crash victim did not have an emergency medical condition, he or she will be limited to reimbursement of just $2,500.

-There are also disability benefits available if you are forced to take time off work due to your crash-related injuries.
+There are also disability benefits available if you are forced to take time off work due to injuries arising from a crash in Fort Myers.
 PIP will provide 60 percent of any loss of gross income and earning capacity suffered as a result of your injuries.
 You can also receive compensation for all reasonable expenses incurred in obtaining help from others with ordinary or necessary services you would have otherwise performed without income in your home.
 These benefits are payable every two weeks.

 PIP also offers $5,000 in death benefits for a fatality resulting from injury, illness, disease or death arising out of one’s ownership, maintenance or use of a vehicle.
 These benefits are in addition to those received for medical and disability under the policy.
 Insurers can pay these benefits to the administrator of decedent’s estate or to the deceased’s relatives.